ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Amlitelimab (OX40L Antibody) — Phase 3 AVOLVE Programme

-Sanofi/Regeneron's amlitelimab blocks OX40 ligand — a central T-cell activation signal in atopic dermatitis.
+Sanofi/Regeneron's amlitelimab blocks OX40 ligand — a central T-cell activation signal in AD pathogenesis.
 AVOLVE-1 and AVOLVE-2 Phase 3 trials are enrolling adults with moderate-to-severe AD who have failed or are intolerant to dupilumab.
-Phase 2 showed 46% EASI-75 response at 16 weeks.
-Key advantage: monthly dosing and early data suggesting potential for disease modification (extended remission after stopping).
-Eligibility: EASI ≥16, IGA ≥3, documented dupilumab failure.
+Phase 2b showed 46% EASI-75 response at 16 weeks.
+What makes this compound particularly interesting is early evidence suggesting extended remission after stopping treatment — disease modification rather than just control.
+That's a different category of claim than any currently approved biologic makes.
+Eligibility requires EASI ≥16, IGA ≥3, and documented dupilumab inadequate response.

-Following FDA approval of nemolizumab (Nemluvio) in 2024 for moderate-to-severe AD with inadequate response to topical treatments, 2026 trials are investigating nemolizumab plus topical corticosteroids in adolescents (12–17), long-term itch control and sleep quality, and combination with dupilumab for dual-pathway blockade.
-Itch is the primary driver of quality-of-life impairment — trials specifically measuring Worst Pruritus NRS ≥7 at baseline.
+Following FDA approval of nemolizumab in 2024, 2026 trials are investigating combination with topical corticosteroids in adolescents (12–17), long-term itch control and sleep quality outcomes, and dual-pathway combination with dupilumab.
+Itch is the primary driver of quality-of-life impairment in AD — it disrupts sleep, impairs concentration, and causes behavioral changes in children.
+Trials measuring Worst Pruritus NRS ≥7 at baseline are specifically targeting the population with most burden from this symptom.

 JAK Inhibitor Head-to-Head Studies

-With three oral JAK inhibitors approved in the US and EU, head-to-head comparisons against dupilumab are ongoing.
-JADE COMPARE (abrocitinib vs. dupilumab) is being extended.
-New trials compare abrocitinib vs. upadacitinib directly.
-Key patient selection: prior biologic failure, need for rapid itch relief (within 2 weeks), and patients who prefer oral over injectable therapy.
-Safety monitoring includes CBC, lipid panels, and cardiovascular risk stratification.
+With three oral JAK inhibitors approved in the US and EU, head-to-head comparisons against dupilumab are underway.
+JADE COMPARE (abrocitinib vs. dupilumab) results showed abrocitinib 200 mg superior to dupilumab on itch NRS at week 2 (earlier onset) but comparable on EASI and IGA at 16 weeks.
+New trials directly compare abrocitinib vs. upadacitinib on both efficacy and cardiovascular safety endpoints.
+Patient selection for these trials often prioritizes those who need rapid itch relief and prefer oral over injectable therapy.

 Pediatric and Adolescent Trials

-Not all trials require injections or oral systemic drugs.
-Active studies in 2026 include: tapinarof cream (Vtama) extension to atopic dermatitis after psoriasis approval, crisaborole PDE4 inhibitor combination studies, and several microbiome-modulating interventions targeting Staphylococcus aureus skin colonisation.
-These trials often have fewer exclusion criteria and are particularly relevant for patients with mild-to-moderate disease.
+Not all trials require injections or systemic drugs.
+Active 2026 studies include tapinarof cream (Vtama) extension to atopic dermatitis after psoriasis approval, crisaborole PDE4 inhibitor combination studies, and microbiome-modulating interventions targeting Staphylococcus aureus skin colonization.
+These trials typically have fewer exclusion criteria and are particularly relevant for patients with mild-to-moderate disease who don't meet the severity threshold for biologic trials.

 Eligibility — What Most Trials Require